owickstrom/wickstrom.tech/_posts/generating-sight-reading-exercises/2016-08-02-generating-sight-reading-exercises-using-constraint-logic-programming-in-clojure-part-1.md

 ---
 layout: post
-title: "Generating Sight-Reading Exercises using Constraint Logic Programming in Clojure"
+title: "Generating Sight-Reading Exercises using Constraint Logic Programming in Clojure, Part 1"
 date: 2016-08-03 08:00 +0200
 published: false
 author: Oskar Wickström
 categories: Programming
 tags: ["music", "logic", "clp", "clojure"]
+excerpt: "This is the first post in a series about generating sheet music for sight-reading exercises, using Clojure and core.logic."
 ---

 _This is the first post in a series about generating sheet music for sight-reading exercises, using Clojure and core.logic.
 The size and direction of the series is not set in stone; your feedback matters!
-Please post a comment or get in touch on [Twitter](twitter).
-In this post we will define the goals of the generator, go through some basic music theory, and create our first simple program._
+Please post a comment or get in touch on [Twitter](twitter)._

 [twitter]: https://twitter.com/owickstrom